-Outcome 2: On completion of this unit, the student should be able to present a devised performance that reflects aspects of Australian identity and contemporary drama practice.
+Outcome 2: On completion of this unit, the student should be able to present a devised performance that reflects aspects of Australian identity through the application of contemporary drama practices.

-3 Analysing a devised performance
+3 Analysing and evaluating a devised performance

-In this area of study students observe and analyse their own performance work completed in Outcomes 1 and 2.

-They reflect on and articulate the ways they used play-making techniques and processes to explore and to extract the dramatic potential of the stimulus material.
+In this area of study, students reflect on, describe, analyse and evaluate their own devised performance work completed in Outcomes 1 and 2.
+They reflect on and articulate the ways in which they applied play-making techniques and processes to explore and extract the dramatic potential of the stimulus material.

-Outcome 3: On completion of this unit, the student should be able to analyse the development, and performance to an audience, of their devised work.
+Outcome 3: On completion of this unit, the student should be able to reflect on, describe, analyse and evaluate the development of a performance to an audience of their devised work.

-4 Analysing an Australian drama performance
+4 Analysing and evaluating an Australian drama performance